 - While the peppers and tomatillos are roasting work on your pork shoulder.
 Heat a large heavy bottom pot or dutch oven to medium heat.
-While waiting for the pot to warm up cut your pork shoulder into bite sized cubes, removing any excass fat.
+While waiting for the pot to warm up cut your pork shoulder into bite-sized cubes, removing any excess fat.
 (Leaving too much fat on will cause a layer of fat to accumulate at the top of your stew.
-You dont want to remove it all, just the large sections.)
+You don't want to remove it all, just the large sections.)

 - Once the pot is warm add the oil to the pot.
-Working in batches (do not over crowd the pot) cook the pork until browned on all side, 3-4 minutes.
+Working in batches (do not overcrowd the pot) cook the pork until browned on all sides, 3-4 minutes.
 Remove with a slotted spoon and transfer to a large bowl.
 Do this until you have worked thru all of the pork chunks.

 Putting it all Together into a Stew

-- At this point your pork should be browned, you should have pulled your tomatillos and peppers from the oven, stemed them, and peeled/removed the seeds.
+- At this point your pork should be browned, you should have pulled your tomatillos and peppers from the oven, steamed them, and peeled/removed the seeds.

 - Now to put it all together: Start with the large heavy bottom pot or dutch oven that the pork was cooked in…do not clean, all of that goodness at the bottom is going to add flavor to the stew.